DangerCove/dangercove.com/source/_posts/2013-10-23-glow-for-updates.markdown

 categories: [glow, updates]
 ---

-Everybody knows software updates A window pops up to notify you an update is available, you accept and a few seconds later you have new features (and less bugs, hopefully).
+Everybody knows software updates.
+A window pops up to notify you an update is available, you accept and a few seconds later you have new features (and less bugs, hopefully).

 Automatic software updates are great and generally make everybody's lives